 But Mr. Pope argues that if there is extraterrestrial life in Area 51 and it is known to the outside world, then the government would have enough time to transfer it to an unknown location.

-“Area 51 certainly exists: it is a top secret military base.
-Some people believe that apparently there is extraterrestrial life form in there… If it really once was there, I suspect that it has long been moved to a place that we have never heard of.”
+“Area 51 certainly exists: it is a top-secret military base.
+Some people believe that apparently there is an extraterrestrial life form in there… If it really once was there, I suspect that it has long been moved to a place that we have never heard of.”

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.